 Like many of you, I feel distracted from any one issue to give it the thought required for it to come to some usefulness.
-The to feel that way about a dozen or more issues, to realize that even if I came to some resolute clarity about it that would breathe life into our deadness instead of simply more oxygen on the fire, what would still have to happen is that a large portion of society would have to agree too.
+Then to feel that way about a dozen or more issues, to realize that even if I came to some resolute clarity about it, that would breathe life into our deadness instead of simply more oxygen on the fire, what would still have to happen is that a large portion of society would have to agree too.
 We can’t get somewhere collectively if we all want to head different places.

 Where are we going, this is the question for our day.
 The problem of protest is that is never takes you anywhere, it just tells people where you don’t want to be.
-I’ve heard it said that speaking about what you are against in the “Chicken position.”
+I’ve heard it said that speaking about what you are against is the “Chicken position.”
 I can make up a thousand things that I am against, but the transformational message is “What am I for?”

 Typically people have spoken of the American Dream.
-A family, house, kids, fulfilling career, and in the end opportunity.
+A family, house, kids, fulfilling career, and in the end, opportunity.
 I could come up with a little list of my own, but instead of re-inventing the wheel maybe words from our past could point to a future we can agree to.
 And if we can agree to that point in the distance, then maybe all of us could work on the road that takes us there.

-Excerpts from “I HAVE A DREAM”
+Excerpts from “I HAVE A DREAM” speech given by Martin Luther King Jr.

 “But there is something that I must say to my people, who stand on the warm threshold which leads into the palace of justice: In the process of gaining our rightful place, we must not be guilty of wrongful deeds.
 Let us not seek to satisfy our thirst for freedom by drinking from the cup of bitterness and hatred.
 We must forever conduct our struggle on the high plane of dignity and discipline.
 We must not allow our creative protest to degenerate into physical violence.
 Again and again, we must rise to the majestic heights of meeting physical force with soul force.